What is it?

 As part of our duty to carry out the Prevent strategy in our school, all of our staff are trained in the practices of prevention, recognition and reporting.
 The Prevent duty falls inline with our wider safeguarding duties and as a school we are able to provide a safe space in which our students and staff can understand the risks associated with terrorism and develop the knowledge and skills to be able to challenge extremist arguments.

-If you are worried about someone being radicalised or acting unusually, please speak to Mr Davies, our Prevent Coordinator, or Mr Fish and Miss T Perry.
-Alternatively, you can speak to the police.
+If you are worried about someone being radicalised or acting unusual, please speak to Mr Davies, our Prevent Coordinator, or Mrs Bray /Mrs T Perry.
+Alternatively, you can speak to the MASH on 01375 652802 or Essex Police.on (999 or 101)

 Click on the links below for more information on the Prevent duty and what you can do to help.